 No statutory, administrative or judicial authority directly addresses the treatment of a unit or instruments similar to a unit for U.S. federal income tax purposes, and therefore, that treatment is not entirely clear.
 The acquisition of a unit should be treated for U.S. federal income tax purposes as the acquisition of one Class A ordinary share and one-quarter of one redeemable warrant, a whole one of which is exercisable to acquire one Class A ordinary share.
 We intend to treat the acquisition of a unit in this manner and, by purchasing a unit, you agree to adopt such treatment for applicable tax purposes.
 For U.S. federal income tax purposes, each holder of a unit must allocate the purchase price paid by such holder for such unit between the one Class A ordinary share and the one-quarter of one redeemable warrant based on the relative fair market value of each at the time of issuance.
 Under U.S. federal income tax law, each investor must make his or her own determination of such value based on all the relevant facts and circumstances.
 Therefore, we strongly urge each investor to consult his or her tax advisor regarding the determination of value for these purposes.
-The price allocated to each Class A ordinary share and one-quarter of one redeemable warrant.
+The price allocated to each Class A ordinary share and one-quarter of one redeemable warrant should constitute the shareholder's initial tax basis in such share or warrant.
 Any disposition of a unit should be treated for U.S. federal income tax purposes as a disposition of the Class A ordinary share and one-quarter of one redeemable warrant comprising the unit, and the amount realized on the disposition should be allocated between the Class A ordinary share and one-quarter of one redeemable warrant based on their respective relative fair market values at the time of disposition (as determined by each such unit holder based on all relevant facts and circumstances).
-Neither the separation of the Class A ordinary share and the one-quarter of one redeemable warrant should be a taxable event for U.S. federal income tax purposes.
+Neither the separation of the Class A ordinary share and the one-quarter of one redeemable warrant constituting a unit nor the combination of quarters of warrants into a single warrant should be a taxable event for U.S. federal income tax purposes.